acgrissom/2016-ml-course/assignments/week6.md

 ==
 Due Friday, October 7, at 11:55pm.

 A. If the statement below is false, explain why it is false.
 Otherwise, briefly explain why it is true.
+You may find Section 3 of this document to be helpful.  https://www.cs.utah.edu/~piyush/teaching/aly05multiclass.pdf

 1. One-vs-all classification decides which label to predict by using the most confident classifiers to vote on the correct answer.